NathanKr/rsc-fetch-dynamic-data-playground/README.md

 <img src='./figs/error.png'>

 <h2>SSR in action</h2>
-Using "View Source," you can clearly see that the fetch result is rendered dynamically as html on the server (SSR) and send to the browser for diaply
+Using "View Source," you can clearly see that the fetch result is rendered dynamically as html on the server (SSR) and send to the browser for display

 <img src='./figs/ssr-in-action.png'/>